Minister Licensing Requirements in the State of the District of Columbia

 - Enter your mailing address and telephone number.

 - Have the form notarized.
 You can find a local notary with a quick Google search.
-In addition, many banks offer free notarial services.
+In addition, many banks offer free notary services.

 - When submitting the application, do not forget the $35 fee.